Trend: Gang Star

 Swarovski’s Gang Star collection for Spring/Summer 2018 was created in response to the tough street look that is sweeping the design world.
 Inspired by the hip-hop, sporty, gangsta-rap culture our Gang Star range of crystal jewelry includes bold statement pieces such as oversized gangsta-style rings, earrings and charms dangling from chains.
 The powerful designs look like they come directly from the 80s and 90s.

 There is a collective desire to stand out and actively participate.
 The body has become a billboard, on which are scrawled thoughts and standpoints in rebellious graffiti-style typography on clothing and jewelry, conveying a “don’t mess with me” attitude.
 Holding back is no longer an option—it is time to be heard.

-The focus on street culture has given rise to a tough street look that is sweeping the design world.
 Commenting on the aesthetic that underpins the pieces he created to illustrate the Gang Star theme, British designer Andy Farrow commented:

 “In an effort to portray urbanism within a jewelry piece, the crystal was applied slightly more sparingly to create a “gangsta” street-chic attitude.
 The eight pieces are designed to work together and show connection—a theme consistently highlighted within the trend direction.
 The Shiny LacquerPRO was purposely inverted on two pieces to add a fresh, modern twist.
 The large “A” brings all the pieces together by dropping in colors from the 1980s referenced by this theme.”